drorasaf/mongotriggers/docs/source/examples.rst

 Simple
 ------

-This example provide the simplest option for using the package.
+This example provides the simplest option for using the package.

 .. code-block:: python